 Idea 7 – Create a library of useful sales content for your sales team to use

 While your marketing content (case studies, reports, guides etc.) might be helpful for your sales team, there may also be a range of specific sales content that you can use to nurture your sales leads through to a sale.
 Sometimes, customers aren’t willing to do a publicly published case study but will happily produce something that can be used for one-on-one sales purposes.
 Likewise, tools such as ROI calculators and checklists can be helpful content to accompany your sales emails.
 Have a look at the content that already exists and what is missing to create a library for the sales team that they can have at their fingertips.

 Idea 8 – Develop a community of advocates to help tell your story

 Customers are key in your sales toolkit mentioned above.
 They can be used for referrals, references, case studies, product reviews and social media responses.
 Developing a pool of engaged and vocal customers can help alleviate any fears that potential customers may have as they move closer to a sale.
 Nobody sells your message better than a user.
 Their message is always going to hold more weight than your sales team so use these to your advantage and develop a suite of options for your sales team to use.

-Making sales enablement part of your marketing strategy can strengthen the relationship between sales and marketing as well as creating more success for your sales team.
+Making sales enablement part of your B2B lead generation strategy can strengthen the relationship between sales and marketing as well as creating more success for your sales team.
 By going through the above tips, you are ensuring that you are setting up clear communication channels and arming your sales team with the technology, processes and content to supercharge their efforts.